Which of the Following Is the Best Definition of Conformity?

 The Psychological Perspective: Internal vs. External Motivation

 From a psychological standpoint, conformity can be driven by internal or external factors.
-Now, the best definition of conformity must account for both.
 Internally, individuals may conform because they genuinely believe in the group’s values or norms.
-Plus, this type of conformity, often termed internalization, reflects a shift in personal beliefs to match the group’s perspective.
-To give you an idea, someone who initially disagrees with a political stance might adopt the group’s viewpoint after thorough discussion and reflection Worth knowing..
+This type of conformity, often termed internalization, reflects a shift in personal beliefs to match the group’s perspective.
+The best definition of conformity must account for both.
+Here's one way to look at it: someone who initially disagrees with a political stance might adopt the group’s viewpoint after thorough discussion and reflection.

 Externally, conformity is often motivated by a desire to fit in, avoid rejection, or gain social approval.
 This is known as compliance, where individuals outwardly align with group norms without necessarily changing their private beliefs.
-A classic example is a student dressing in a specific way to match their peers at school, even if they don’t personally enjoy the style.
+That's why a classic example is a student dressing in a specific way to match their peers at school, even if they don’t personally enjoy the style.
 The best definition of conformity must recognize that these two motivations—internal and external—are distinct yet interconnected.

 Social and Cultural Dimensions: Norms and Identity

 Cultural norms influence what is considered “conformity” and what is not.
+In real terms, the best definition of conformity must acknowledge that it is not a one-size-fits-all concept.
+What might be seen as conformity in one culture could be viewed as rebellion in another.
 Dress codes, language use, and even moral values are all areas where conformity plays a role.
-The best definition of conformity must acknowledge that it is not a one-size-fits-all concept.
-Even so, what might be seen as conformity in one culture could be viewed as rebellion in another.
-Take this: wearing a hijab in a predominantly Muslim country is a form of cultural conformity, while the same act in a secular Western society might be perceived as nonconformity Worth keeping that in mind..
+Take this: wearing a hijab in a predominantly Muslim country is a form of cultural conformity, while the same act in a secular Western society might be perceived as nonconformity.

 The Role of Authority and Obedience